filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/call-built-in-actors/index.md

     cd libs
     ```

-1. Copy the Zondax contracts with the methods you wish to call from [the contracts folder](https://github.com/Zondax/filecoin-solidity/tree/master/contracts/v0.8) into `libs`.
+1. Copy the contracts with the methods you wish to call from [the contracts folder](https://github.com/filecoin-project/filecoin-solidity/tree/master/contracts/v0.8) into `libs`.

 ### Call a built-in actor